RaeLynnLarson/ChedinLab/Making more plasmid.md

 - [ ] rescue cells and mix them thorogly. plate 1/2 (250 uL) the vial onto each plate and leave over night.

 #### Notes (4/26): plasmids pFC19, pFC30, pFC61 and pFC9 all had to be dilluted 10x in order to be in usuable concentrations.
 Cells were definentatly on ice for too long.
 IMPORTANT: I forgot to label the cell vials before putting them on ice, so I will have to decypher who is who on the gel.

+## 4-27-2022
+#### Checked on colonies.
+All colonies show transfection but two show worse confluency than others.
+Don't know which two because I mixed up the labels yesterday.
+I will have to carefully plan a restriction gel in order to ID the genes correctly.
+#### All plasmid colonies will be allowed to grow overnight in 150 mL of 100 ug/ml of LB.
+Plasmid midiprep will happen tomorrow.

+## 4-28-22
+#### plasmid midiprep
+## steps:
+- [ ] transfer culture to centrifugable tubes and spin cells down at 6k rpn for 6 min.
+Discard supernatant
+- [ ] add 4 mLs of solution I and resuspend pellets in it via vortexing.
+Let rest at RT for 5 to 10 min
+- [ ] add 8 mL of solution II and mix via inversion 4-6 times. place tubes on ice and vortex for 5 min
+- [ ] add 6 mL of solution III and mix via inversion 4-6 times.
+Incubate on ice for 10 min.
+- [ ] centrifuge cells for 10 min at 10k rpm at 4 degrees celcius
+- [ ] transfer supernant to new tube and add 1 vol isopropanol 100% and mix
+- [ ] recentrifuge for 10 min at 14k rpm for at 4 degrees celcius.
+Discard supernatant and wash pellet in 5 mL 70% EtOH.
+Note: if you wish, you can repeat this step twice or thrice.
+Just be careful about the pelet at the bottom and do not disturb it.
+- [ ] Dry pellet (in 55 degree C oven is fine) and resuspend in TE